Belaynesh Zevadia

 Belaynesh Zevadia (בליינש זבדיה; born 1967) is an Ethiopian-born Israeli diplomat.
 She was appointed Israeli ambassador to Ethiopia in 2012 and was the Israeli ambassador to Rwanda.

 Biography

 Belaynesh Zevadia was born to a Jewish family in the Gondar region of Ethiopia.
 She immigrated to Israel in 1984 at the age of 17, during Operation Moses.
 She is a graduate of the Hebrew University of Jerusalem.

 Diplomatic career

 Zevadia was the first immigrant from Ethiopia to enter the Israeli Foreign Service as a trainee, working at Israeli consulate posts in Houston and Chicago.
 In 2012, she was appointed ambassador to Ethiopia, becoming the first immigrant from Ethiopia to Israel to serve as an Israeli ambassador.
 By 2016, she was the Israeli ambassador to Rwanda.

+Honors

+In 2014 Zevadia was honored as one of the torchbearers in the national Israeli Independence Day ceremony.